Back to The Sharing Handbook

 Does this cover creating sites and libraries?

-Briefly — Module 4 covers the basics and explains why site creation is an architecture decision, not an end-user task.
+Yes — Module 4 covers the new Build hub creation flow and explains why the architecture decisions (which site? which library?) still need to be made intentionally.
 For the full information architecture course, the system points you to fixthemess.ai.

 What version of SharePoint does this cover?

 SharePoint Online (Microsoft 365) — the version used by the vast majority of organisations today.
-All screenshots are from the current SharePoint Online interface.
+All screenshots reflect the new 2026 App Bar interface (Discover, Publish, Build, OneDrive) rolling out from April 2026.

 Does this cover naming conventions?